nabeelsh05/8bit-gaming-demo/README.md

 This is a demo gaming cafe i made as a personal project for my portfolio.
+I have published it on GitHub and I keep updating this website to learn more about Web Dev Technologies.
-And also, the contacts in this project link directly to my WhatsApp so if you have a site to be made, you can contact me right from there
+And also, the contacts in this project link directly to my WhatsApp so if you have a site to be made, you can contact me right from there.